AlexNick03/Entity-Resolution/README.md

 From the beginning, it was clear that this dataset came from multiple inconsistent sources, with no unique ID (like tax number or registration code) that could reliably identify a company.

 Many company names were nearly identical but had small variations:
-- "Veridion" vs "Veridion Inc."
+- "owens liquors" vs "owens liquors inc."
-- "AutoLux SRL" vs "Auto Lux"
+- "aaa auto olomouc" vs "aaa auto sokolov"
-- "Kronos Group" vs "Kronos"
+- "tescoma" vs "tescoma kft."

 In these cases, exact matching would fail  I decided to implement **fuzzy deduplication** after a lot of research.
 Fuzzy matching allowed me to: